 |What is the kiddie tax?|

 Special rules commonly referred to as the "kiddie tax" rules apply when a child has unearned income (for example, investment income).
-In 2018, children subject to the kiddie tax are generally taxed using trust and estate income tax brackets on any unearned income over a certain amount.
-Prior to 2018, children subject to the kiddie tax were generally taxed at their parents' tax rate on any unearned income over a certain amount.
-For 2017 and 2018, this amount is $2,100 (the first $1,050 is tax free and the next $1,050 is taxed at the child's rate).
+Children subject to the kiddie tax are generally taxed using trust and estate income tax brackets on any unearned income over a certain amount.
+For 2019, this amount is $2,200 (the first $1,100 is tax free and the next $1,100 is taxed at the child's rate).
 The kiddie tax rules apply to (1) those under age 18, (2) those age 18 whose earned income doesn't exceed one-half of their support, and (3) those ages 19 to 23 who are full-time students and whose earned income doesn't exceed one-half of their support.

 Note that the kiddie tax rules apply regardless of whether the child is your dependent.
 Further, the definition of a child includes your legally adopted child and your stepchild.

 You should note that a child who has significant tax exempt interest, or tax preferences or adjustments, may be subject to the alternative minimum tax.